 An island getaway is about as idyllic as it comes.
 You probably already know about a lot of the big-name options for an island-based family vacation.
 But here are 10 off-the-radar U.S. islands you may not have heard of before.
-Get to know them before planning your next trip.

-1. Chebeague Island, ME
+1. Chebeague Island, Maine

 Located in Casco Bay and about a 15-minute ferry ride from Yarmouth, this 5-mile-long Maine island gives families a chance to unplug.
 Enjoy beach days, bike rides, or an easygoing round on the nine-hole Great Chebeague Golf Course.
 Walking trails help visitors explore the island, and a historical museum open during the summer tells Chebeague’s story.
 During low tide, kids will love walking across a sandbar to Little Chebeague Island (just head back before the tide comes in!).
 Chebeague Water Taxi can help families explore other islands in Casco Bay or learn about the life and work of local lobstermen.

 2. Culebra Island, Puerto Rico

 This 10-square-mile island, about 20 miles off the east coast of the main island of Puerto Rico, offers a true escape for nature-loving families.
 It’s home to the white sands of Flamenco Beach, which often winds up on “best beaches in the world” lists, and the Culebra National Wildlife Refuge, where families might spot sea turtles and more than 100 species of birds.
 Barrier reefs off the shores of Carlos Rosario Beach and Tamarindo Beach are prime snorkeling spots, while the Historical Museum offers info on the island’s ecosystems and its time as a U.S. naval bombing practice site.